jgmailly/pygarg/README.md

 # pygarg: A Python enGine for Argumentation
 This program solves most classical problems in abstract argumentation, mainly thanks to calls to SAT solvers.
 Calls to SAT solvers are made through the PySAT API: https://pysathq.github.io/installation/.

+This software is still in development.
+Any suggestion of improvement or bug report is welcome: jean-guy.mailly@u-paris.fr.

 ## Command-line Interface
 The command-line interface of the current version is as follows:
 ```bash